 Democracy formally took root in North America on Oct.
-4, 1636, when Plymouth Colony drew up the first legal code on the continent.
+4, 1636, when Plymouth Colony drew up the first written legal code on the continent.

 Plymouth Colony was settled in 1620 by Anglicans and Separatists, also known as Brownists, and later known together as the Pilgrims.
 The Pilgrims believed God commended them to adopt democracy as their form of government.
 And that government should enforce religious belief.

 The legal code included a rudimentary bill of rights and guaranteed trial by jury.
 It levied taxes, decreed the distribution of land and set out punishments for specific crimes.
 Several crimes carried the death penalty: treason, murder, witchcraft, arson, sodomy, rape, bestiality, adultery, and cursing or smiting one’s parents.

-The death penalty, though, was rarely meted out.
-Only one sex crime ever result in an execution: Thomas Granger in 1642 for bestiality.
+Plymouth magistrates, however, rarely meted out the death penalty.
+Only one sex crime ever resulted in an execution: Thomas Granger in 1642 for bestiality.